-Article XXI (b) (i) relating to fissionable materials N. d. · · (ii) relating to the traffic in arms Nothing in this Agreement shall be construed to prevent any [Member] from taking any action which it considers for the protection its essential security interests (iii) taken in time of war or other emergency in international relations Independent Clause Depend ent/Relative Claus е (1) (2) (3) (4) (5) (6) (7)
+Article XXI (b) (i) relating to fissionable materials N. 4 (ii) relating to the traffic in arms Nothing in this Agreement shall be construed to prevent any [Member] from taking any action which it considers for the protection its essential security interests (iii) taken in time of war or other emergency in international relations Independent Clause Dependent/Relative Claus е (1) (2) (3) (4) (5) (6) (7)

-25. As evident from the text added in italic in the chart above, Article XXI(b) is comprised of an independent clause and a dependent clause.
-A "clause" is "a group of words containing both a subject and a predicate (which includes a verb)."15 An "independent clause" is "[a] group of words with a subject and verb that can stand alone as a sentence."16
+23. As evident from the text added in italic in the chart above, Article XXI(b) is comprised of an independent clause and a dependent clause.
+A "clause" is "a group of words containing both a subject and a predicate (which includes a verb)."14 An "independent clause" is "[a] group of words with a subject and verb that can stand alone as a sentence."15

-26. The independent clause in Article XXI(b) is comprised of a subject - "Nothing" - and a predicate - "shall be construed to prevent any Member from taking any action."
+24. The independent clause in Article XXI(b) is comprised of a subject - "Nothing" - and a predicate - "shall be construed to prevent any Member from taking any action."
 Through this language, Article XXI(b) creates an exception to the obligations in the Agreement.

-27. The independent clause is followed by a dependent clause, which begins with "which it considers" and ends at the end of each subparagraph ending.
-It is comprised of the subject "it" and the predicate17, which begins with "considers" and ends at the ends of each subparagraph ending.
-A "dependent clause" is "[a] group of words that includes a subject and verb but is subordinate to an independent clause in a sentence."18 Furthermore, "[d]ependent clauses begin with either a subordinating conjunction, such as if, because, since, or a relative pronoun, such as who, which, that."19
+25. The independent clause is followed by a dependent clause, which begins with "which it considers" and ends at the end of each subparagraph ending.
+It is comprised of the subject "it" and the predicate16, which begins with "considers" and ends at the ends of each subparagraph ending.
+A "dependent clause" is "[a] group of words that includes a subject and verb but is subordinate to an independent clause in a sentence."17 Furthermore,